 Description And Comments

 We're amazed the ride still exists, given its low capacity and long lines; rumors of its demise have run rampant for years, but none (unfortunately) have panned out.
 We don't think Pteranodon Flyers is worth the wait, and Universal Express isn't valid on the attraction.
 If your children insist on riding, and abject bribery fails, get in line as quickly as possible after opening, or just before the park closes.

 This chart shows you roughly how long you'll wait for Pteranodon Flyers when you visit on a day with a given Universal's Islands of Adventure Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Pteranodon Flyers Wait Times.

 - This attraction may be frightening for children.

 - This attraction has a minimum-height requirement of 36 inches.

 This attraction is designed for children 36" to 56" in height.
 Adults and older children over 56" in height must accompanying a child meeting the 36" to 56" height requirement.